 What is Delta 8 CBD?
 Let’s Clarify a Common Misconception.

-You may have asked the question, “What is delta 8 CBD?”
-The truth is that delta 8 CBD does not exist.
-The actual name for the compound is delta 8 THC.
-Some people confuse it with CBD because they have similar effects on the body and are both legal in most states.
+If you’re wondering, is Delta 8 legal, first you need to know, “What is delta 8 CBD?”
+But here’s the truth: delta 8 CBD doesn’t exist.
+In reality, it’s name is delta 8 THC.
+Some people confuse this compound with CBD because they have similar effects on the body and are both legal in most states.
 But it’s important to note that these two compounds are different.
+And that the answer to “is delta 8 legal?” may soon change.

 By this point, most of us are familiar with THC and CBD, the two major cannabinoids in the cannabis plant.
 But these two natural compounds are only the tip of the iceberg.
 Experts now believe there are more than 120 different unique cannabinoids in the plant.
-Throughout recent years, scientists have been able to completely isolate and extract many of these compounds for testing.
+In recent years, scientists have isolated and extracted many of these compounds for testing.

-One of the most recent cannabinoids to take the spotlight is Delta 8.
-Because some companies advertise it as an alternative to Delta 9 THC, it isn’t surprising that people confuse it with CBD.
+Delta 8 is one of these recently isolated compounds.
+Because some companies advertise it as a less-psychoactive THC alternative, it’s not surprising that people confuse it with CBD.
 What you learn in this article will help you clarify the subject for anyone who asks “what is delta 8 CBD?”
-Let’s start with an overview of important cannabis topics.
+But let’s start with an overview of important cannabis topics.

 What is Marijuana?

 Marijuana is cannabis that contains more than 0.3%THC.
 If cannabis contains less than 0.3% THC it is hemp.
 Cannabis is one of the oldest psychoactive substances on the planet.
-The buds of the plant attract most recreational users, though the entire plant is useful.
+The plant’s buds attract recreational users, though the entire plant is useful.

 The most potent psychoactive compound in marijuana is delta 9 THC.
 Cannabidiol (CBD) is another abundant cannabinoid.
 It lacks the intoxicating potential of THC.
 A few other cannabinoids we are familiar with include cannabinol(CBN), cannabichromene(CBC), and cannabigerol(CBG).